Football League of Europe: 1994 season

+Teams were allowed to have up to 10 American players per roster, activating eight for each game.
+The Stockholm Nordic Vikings, for example, had seven Americans who earned $1,000 a month and expenses paid– the only players on the team who were paid.

+Notable players include Great Britain Spartans running back Victor Ebubedike and Munich Thunder quarterback Tony Rice.
+Nordic Vikings quarterback Tim Petersen lead the league in passing with 3,027 yards and 37 touchdowns.

 The championship games was held in front of 18,000 spectators in Hamburg's Volksparkstadion.
 The Stockholm Nordic Vikings defeated the host Hamburg Blue Devils with 43:35.

 1995 season

 With the move of the Hamburg Blue Devils back into the German Football League after the 1994 season the league had lost their flagship team.
 Three other teams left the league now named American Football League of Europe.